chef/chef-web-docs/chef_master/source/resource_breakpoint.rst

        => true
      chef:recipe_mode >

 Because the first resource (``file[/tmp/ohai2u_shef]``) is still in the run-list, it gets executed again.
-And because that file already exists, the Chef Infra Client doesn't attempt to re-create it.
+And because that file already exists, Chef Infra Client doesn't attempt to re-create it.
 Finally, the files were created using the ``ls`` method:

 .. code-block:: bash